 Things are looking up for a new clothing line from Mississippi created by a Canton native.

-Tyrone “Turk” Steward, 19, has shipped his new Optimi$tik clothing line as far away as California and New Mexico.
+Tyrone “Turk” Stewart, 19, has shipped his new “Optimi$tik” clothing line as far away as California and New Mexico.
 He plans to complete his second year at Holmes Community College in Jackson and continue his college career at the University of Mississippi.

-Although Optimi$tik was released this year, Steward’s interest in art and clothing began long ago.
+Although Optimi$tik was released this year, Stewart’s interest in art and clothing began long ago.

 “My grandma always told me I was talented with art,” he said.
 “Ever since I was a kid, I (have) been able to draw and create things.
 I was always spending money on clothes and thought it would be cool to see my own ideas on the clothes people wore.”